NTNUI/koiene-booking-h20/README.md

 ### Implementing authentication for an endpoint
 Authentication is an important part of having secure endpoints.
 To ensure this, make sure that every endpoint that you commit are tested for different access levels in the testing of your viewset.
 For inspiration see [the tests from the endpoint above](https://github.com/NTNUI/koiene-booking/blob/master/backend/ntnui/tests/test_booking_sit.py).

-Here is an example from that file:
+Here is a test method from that file that checks whether an unauthorized user is rejected or not:
 ```python
 @pytest.mark.django_db
 def test_list_booking_regular_user_should_fail(request_factory, booking, user, other_membership):